- This event has passed.

-Prof. Stampfer grew up in Portland Oregon, went to college in New York and continued Eastward.
-He earned his Ph.D. at the Hebrew University and has since stayed in Jerusalem – except for two years in Moscow in 1989-91.
+Prof. Shaul Stampfer grew up in Portland, Oregon, went to college in New York, and continued eastward for his graduate and post-graduate studies.
+He earned his Ph.D. at the Hebrew University of Jerusalem and has been a resident of Jerusalem ever since.

 For blog write-ups about our events and more information about annual programs like the Stroum Lectures, visit our Events page.